mprokopov/devops-enigneer-test/README.md

 ## Deployment
 Blue-Green deployment to the AWS EC2 instances is done using simple Ansible playbook.

-Execute the following command to deploy new version.
+Execute the following command to deploy new version from the *deploy* folder.

 ```shell
 ansible-playbook -i aws_ec2.yml playbook.yml
 ```

+The hosts preparation steps like installing docker, nginx, dependencies are skipped for the simplicity purposes.

 ### Deployment schema: